ianpaga/neutrino_gas_advection/README.md

 Neutrino flavor evolution with advection: simulating dense astrophysical environments in 2D
 ====

-Description: We solve the schõdinger equation in 2D to simulate how a dense ensemble of neutrinos oscillates in dense astrophysical environments.
+Description: We solve the Schrödinger equation in 2D to simulate how a dense ensemble of neutrinos oscillates in dense astrophysical environments.
 These results are relevant for core-collapse supernovae and the mergers of neutron stars

 ## Journal reference: